The Best of Banff National Park

 Other great Banff scrambles

-If there is a style of biking you enjoy you’ll find an abundance of scenic places to get on a bike in Banff in the summer.
-My absolute favorite road to cycle though is the Bow Valley Parkway, especially when it’s low season or closed to vehicles.
+If you enjoy a particular style of biking, you’ll find an abundance of scenic places to ride in Banff in the summer.
+My favorite road to cycle is the Bow Valley Parkway, especially when it’s low season or Parks Canada closes it to vehicles.

-It’s a well-paved road that starts right after Vermilion Lakes and can take you all the way to Lake Louise with astonishing views and stops the whole way.
-You don’t have to ride the whole 60 km either, when I’m looking for a short ride I typically just ride to Johnston Canyon and back.
+It’s a well-paved road that starts right after Vermilion Lakes and can take you all the way to Lake Louise with astonishing views.
+You don’t have to ride the whole 60 km, either.
+When I’m looking for a short ride, I typically just ride to Johnston Canyon and back.
+Parks Canada restricts vehicle traffic during certain parts of the year, making this a great ride.
+Read all about cycling the Bow Valley Parkway before you go!

 Other great Banff bike rides